Health & Special Needs

 Confirm that your routine immunizations are up-to-date when you have your physical exam.
 A Hepatitis A vaccination is also recommended for all travelers going abroad.
 You can make an appointment at the Health Center for this vaccination.

 If you are traveling anywhere outside Western Europe, you will most likely need additional vaccinations.
-The Centers for Disease Control, your program provider, and the Health Center can help you figure out what immunizations you need.
+The Centers for Disease Control, your program provider and the Health Center can help you figure out which immunizations you need.
 Diann Lynch, the travel nurse at the Health Center, can also tell you how much your immunizations will cost.

-If you are unable to utilize the Health Center, you can also call 798-5747 for an appointment at the Oneida County Health Travel Clinic located in Utica, or use the Travel Health Clinic Locator to find a clinic near your home.
+If you are unable to use the Health Center, you can also call 315-798-5747 for an appointment at the Oneida County Health Travel Clinic located in Utica, or use the Travel Health Clinic Locator to find a clinic near your home.